 These discoveries leave me vulnerable (especially number 5).
 It makes commission work untenable.

-There seems very few options left for me to make money with my art.
-Generating income from services and commissions for clients affects my wellbeing (for all sorts of complex reasons).
+There seem very few options left for me to make money with my art.
+Generating income from services and commissions for clients affects my well-being (for all sorts of complex reasons).

 I am fortunate in that, currently, my monthly bills and simple needs are met.
 So, I find it hard to quell the wilder/untamed side of my artistic nature who desires to do her own thing.